 Altius indirectly owns a 10% interest in a 3% net value royalty ("NVR") on all metals produced from the Voisey's Bay nickel-copper-cobalt mine and therefore holds an effective 0.3% royalty.
-The Voisey's Bay mine is operated by Vale S.A and mine operations are currently transitioning from open pit to underground thereby extending the life of the mine.
+The Voisey's Bay mine is operated by Vale Base Metals, wholly independent subsidiary of Vale S.A.